mais-kassam/mais-kassam.github.io/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

+**GitHub Pages build failing or taking too long:**
+- **CRITICAL**: Ensure `_config.yml` is in your root directory
+- This file tells Jekyll to ignore node_modules folders
+- Without it, Jekyll tries to process all dependency files (thousands of files!)
+- Check the Actions/Pages tab in GitHub to see build logs

 **Landing page works but demos show 404:**
 - Check folder names match exactly (case-sensitive)
 - Ensure each demo has an `index.html` file